Just some quick updates.

 And Tim’s teaching her the most important commands — lie down, stay, etc. — with both words and pantomime, in case she ever loses her hearing.
 Then there’s also useful stuff like “sleepy time” which basically means “Stop trampling on my head/displacing my internal organs with your paws.
 We’re not playing.
 It’s time to lie down or get kicked off the bed.”

 The only bad thing is that she’s gotten increasingly protective of her fiefdom.
-Delivery men, people who walk behind our alley, people in the park who get too close and sometimes people walking near the house on the way to the park — all must acknowledge that they are trespassing on her land, and the transgression shall not be tolerated.
+Delivery men, people who walk behind our alley, people in the park who get too close and sometimes people walking near the house on the way to the park — she will acknowledge that they are trespassing on her land, and the transgression shall not be tolerated.

 I know it’s good to have a dog that can scare would-be intruders.
 But the barking frazzles my nerves.
 Plus it’s inconvenient when we have handymen or window guys or whatever come by.
 We order a lot of stuff from Amazon.